utdata/icj-class/sass/sass-03.md

 - Save and check your page.
 There should be no difference.
 - Change your `$primary-color` variable value to a new color, like "red", and see if what happens.

+You should see your background color change on _both_ the "home" page and the "shows" page.

-If you don't see a change, then make sure that your `gulp dev` task is running so your Sass is getting compiled.
-If that is working but you still don't see a change, make sure your `index.html` and `shows.html` files are pointing to the correct `.css` file.
+If you don't see a change, then make sure that your `gulp dev` task is running in your Terminal so your Sass is getting compiled.
+If that is working but you still don't see a change, make sure your `index.html` and `shows.html` files are pointing to the correct `new-styles.css` file.

 ## Nesting

 HTML code often has a clearly nested hierarchy.
-A `nav` element is often a parent to child `li` elements that make up the links.
+A `nav` element is often a parent to child `li` elements that make up the navigation links on a website.

 CSS doesn't have the same hierarchy by default, but it would be useful in some cases.
 With Sass, we can use a similar visual hierarchy.
 We do need to be careful not to nest too much, or our CSS will end up over-qualified and bloated.
 In addition, we don't want to completely mimic our html heirarchy because then small changes in the HTML might break our styles.